 You can specify a synonym to associate a term with the search that does not appear in the website text, but is meaningfully associated with another search term. synonyms can be derived from common search queries, for example.

-You can use stopwordss to ignore certain terms in the search query.
-A list of typical stopwordss for each language is provided and can be extended.
+You can use stopwords to ignore certain terms in the search query.
+A list of typical stopwords for each language is provided and can be extended.

 The functionalities of the SmartSearch are realized by an architecture made up of a range of different components (see figure Architecture).